 Do you transfer your private car from your private assets to your business assets?
 Then you are a customer and seller at the same time.
 You may not deduct this purchase.

 Use the online tool VAT and car ('Rekenhulp btw en de auto', in Dutch) to calculate the VAT for your situation.

 In some cases you may keep a simplified kilometre record (in Dutch) to prove that you drive less than 500 kilometres privately a year.
 For instance, if you make many trips each day with your delivery car.
 Driving instructors may also keep a simplified kilometre record.

 Please note: Private use of the company car during work or lunchtime is not allowed at all when you make use of the simplified kilometre record.

 Private use of a delivery van

-If you or your employee only use a delivery van for business purposes, you must declare this to the Dutch Tax and Customs Administration (Belastingdienst) with the Declaration use of delivery van solely for business (in Dutch).
+Do you or your employee use a delivery van only for business purposes?
+Then you can declare this to the Dutch Tax and Customs Administration (Belastingdienst) with the Declaration use of delivery van solely for business (in Dutch).
 With the declaration:

 - You do not need to account for the private use of the delivery van when you calculate your profit.

 - You do not need to keep a kilometre record.